peterlacko/gooddata-ui/docs/sso.md

 id: sso
 ---

-When developing your own smart business application, you will need to add authentication cookie to all requests coming to GoodData Platform.
+To develop your own smart business application, you must add an authentication cookie to all requests coming to GoodData Platform.

 <!-- INTERNAL GDC NOTE:
     If you need public access, you may use proxy method below.